Anaswhitefort/suhail/README.md

 ## 👌 Features

-- A Blog and Personal website with Netlify CMS.
+- A Listing and Personal website with Netlify CMS.
 - Responsive Web Design
 - Dark / Light Mode
 - Customize theme color from CMS